embl-cba/spindle3d/README.md

 We recommend verifying your analysis using the Spindle3D output images (see section "Output images").

+### Approximate sizes of important parameters

+Please note that we are making certain assumptions about the rough size of the structures in the spindle.
+If those are not met, the analysis will fail.

+Roughly speaking, our analysis pipeline was tested to work with spindles where the pole-to-pole distance is between 10 and 20 micrometer.
+And where the DNA metaphase plate has similar dimensions.
+If your data is vastly different from that, please contact us.

+For example, we recently had a use-case with expansion microscopy where everything was off by a factor of four.
+So there it was important to set the voxel sizes in the image to the size without expansion for the plugin to work.

 ## Publication

 To cite this plugin and for a detailed documentation of the image analysis procedures, please use the following publication: